University Head Cheer Coach Jayne Shalkowski Passes Away - The Montclarion

 Montclair State University’s cheer team and the campus community are mourning the loss of head coach Jayne Shalkowski.
 Known to the team as “Ms. S,” Shalkowski coached the varsity cheer team with her daughter Staci for 14 years.

-During her time as coach, the team has been to National Dance Association Nationals in Daytona, where they compete each year and have taken home many awards.
+During her time as coach, the team has been to National Cheer Association Nationals in Daytona, where they compete each year and have taken home many awards.

 Members of the cheer team reflected on the impact Shalkowski had on their experience.